Spam & Anti-spam Legislation

 A Note to Legislators

 I've experienced spam coming more frequently from certain locations (including from within Canada and the U.S.).
-When attempting to bring this to your attention, I've noticed that you've often protected yourself against the very annoyances that you permit businesses and individuals within your legislative area continue to propagate.
+When attempting to bring this to your attention, I've noticed that you've often protected yourself against the very annoyances that you permit businesses and individuals within your jurisdiction continue to propagate.

 The argument that it affects legitimate businesses or jobs in your area is unfounded.
 Canada's Anti-Spam Legislation is one example of where legislation has minimal impact on business.
 There may be an inconvenience, but that is surely offset by the decrease in illegitimate activity that those same businesses need to deal with.